 Toni Braxton

 Toni Braxton completely owned the 90s with her deep, sultry vocals.
 Her self-titled debut album and hits like “Un-Break My Heart” solidified her status as an R&B icon.
-Braxton’s ability to convey raw emotion and still be fly made her a defining figure of the decade.
+Braxton’s ability be not only fly, but relatable made her a defining figure of the decade.
+Her timeless sound blended heartbreak and elegance.
+With a signature voice that stood out instantly, she brought soul to every track.
+Braxton’s music videos, fashion, and presence also influenced the era’s aesthetic, making her not just a vocal powerhouse, but a cultural trendsetter in the industry.

 Aaliyah